< Go back to Minutes menu

 10th July 2017

-Present: Martin Calvert (Chair), Adrian Coltman, Adam & Carol Bull, Joan & Mervyn Clayton, Trevor & Diane Kitto, Naomi Watts-Kitto, Steve Jones-Blackett, Geoff Holden, Steve Johns, Jenny Page, Claire Standage, Kay Woodward, Mike Betteridge, Steve Tyndale-Biscoe.
+Present: Martin Calvert (Chair), Adrian Coltman, Adam & Carol Bull, Joan & Mervyn Clayton, Trevor & Diane Kitto, Naomi Watts-Kitto, Steve Jones-Blackett, Geoff Holden, Steve Johns, Jenny Page, Claire Standage, Kay McDowell, Mike Betteridge, Steve Tyndale-Biscoe.

 1. Apologies for Absence